 A year ago at this time, the U.S. Congress was expecting its so-called “super committee” to work out a deal to avoid the automatic budget cuts now famously referred to even in the presidential debates as “sequestration.”
 Indeed, many observers thought the Pentagon had enough trouble digesting the more than $450 billion in cuts to planned growth over a decade that were mandated by the White House, in addition to earlier efficiency drives started by then-Defense Secretary Robert Gates to find ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Military Aircraft Programs Face Uncertainty In 2013".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Military Aircraft Programs Face Uncertainty In 2013".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.